 Back when her sister still turned her way when she so much as grazed her knees, there was a boy—the boy—and they… they had something.
-They used to write each other’s names on inky-blue skies.
+They wrote each other’s names on inky-blue skies.
 Sometimes those summers don’t feel real, like she only read of them from somewhere.
-The grass tickled her bare skin, the wind ruffled her hair, and the creaking sound of an old, rusty swing set filled the silence when she ran out of questions to ask.
-She’d tell him about the constellations she knew when the quiet persisted—a meager exchange for his wands and owls and magical castles, I know, but he would still raise a pallid hand from the moonlit grounds to trace the stars with her.
+But she remembers, sometimes when she tried hard enough the grass would still tickle her skin, the wind would ruffle her hair, while the creaking sound of an old, rusty swing set filled the silence when she ran out of questions to ask.
+She told him about the constellations she knew when the quiet persisted—a meager exchange for his wands and owls and magical castles, but he would raise a pallid hand from the moonlit grounds to trace the stars with her all the same.

 She couldn’t fathom all of it then.
 Before the Hogwarts letter came, she doesn’t think she wholeheartedly believed him once.
-But she would sneak out of the house more than once still, just to hear him talk about that other world, this world, again and again.
+But she would sneak out of the house still, just to hear him talk about that other world, this world, again and again.
 He didn’t mind.
 In fact, they were one of the few things that ever lit up his eyes, his stories about magic.
-His plans of getting out of ‘that godawful place’, his dreams of making a proper somebody out of who and what he had.
-He wasn’t much of a talker, or a smiler, or a storyteller, but somehow he found her worth the try.
+His plans of getting out of ‘that godawful place’, his dreams of making a proper somebody out of who he had, what he had.
+He wasn’t much of a talker, or a smiler, or a storyteller, but he found her worth the try.

 Hogwarts was as magical as they made it to be.

 But it was not as kind.
-It was not as easy.
-And after everything that happened, from those dreamy summer nights to that one summer day, she’s starting to think that maybe there are some things people simply can’t help but break in the end.
-Or maybe there are some things not meant for them to fix.
+Not as easy.
+And after everything that happened, from dreamy summer nights to that one summer day, she’s starting to think that maybe there are some things people simply can’t help but break in the end.
+Maybe there are some things not meant for them to fix.
 Maybe they’re not even meant to be fixed at all.